-Unsplash is one of the most popular free stock photo sites to find professional images.
-It offers more than 2 million photos for free use under its license.
-It also provides free stock images for Squarespace users directly within its editor, which is one reason why Squarespace is one of the best website builders.
+With over 2 million professional photos, Unsplash is one of the most popular free stock photo sites to find images for websites.
+It also provides free stock images for Squarespace users directly within its editor.
+This is a contributing factor to the visually striking websites you can build with Squarespace, and why it’s one of the best website builders.
 Unlike some other free stock photo sites, it doesn’t have videos.

-Try to be exact with search terms.
-Otherwise, your results may be too broad.
-However, within the results, you can find related searches and collection suggestions, so that you can hone in on your preferred photo.
+Try to be exact with search terms, or your results may be too broad.
+However, within the results, you can find related searches and collection suggestions so you can home in on your preferred photo.
 You can upload an image you have in the visual search engine to find similar images to the one you have.
 Plus, if you sign up for an account, you can contact Unsplash photographers who are available for hire.

-Best for: Creating your own graphics using Canva’s free stock photos
+Best for: Creating your graphics using Canva’s free stock photos

 In addition to the graphic design tools, images, videos, and elements, Canva also saves all your designs, so you can download or print them again.
 Plus, you can use Canva’s free templates to save time, such as when creating Facebook or Instagram posts, logos, posters, and invitations.